 Okay it was not the whole tree that fell today but a large portion of tree did fall into our playground today.
-I actually heard a loud crack light lightning than a woosh as I watched it fall.
+I actually heard a loud crack that sounded like lightning than a woosh as I watched it fall.
 I am thankful that all the children who live here in the apartments were not home but at school today.
 This however has lead me to a few thoughts.
 Here is the first of those.

 Thankfully when this large branch fell no one was hurt and no property damage was done.

 It missed the cars parked next to the playground.